 Lake Pueblo is probably best known for its large population of birds of prey.
 Great-horned Owls and Red-tail Hawks are abundant and nest in the park.
 Cormorants, Western Grebes, Great Blue Herons, Mountain Bluebird, and Pelicans can be seen on the lake at various times of the year.

 Many migratory and resident birds are frequently seen at Lathrop, including several species of raptors, pinyon and scrub jays, western meadowlarks, as well as a variety of waterfowl and shorebirds attracted to the lakes and wetland habitats.

 Over 115 species of migratory and resident birds are known to visit this area, including raptors and songbirds.
-Common raptors are golden eagle, red-tailed hawk, Cooper’s hawk, goshawk, American kestrel, great horned owl and turkey vulture.
+Some of the common raptors that visitors may see throughout the year are golden eagle, red-tailed hawk, Cooper’s hawk, goshawk, American kestrel, great horned owl and turkey vulture.

-Wetlands and riparian areas around the reservoir attract a variety of wildlife and songbirds.
+Wetlands and riparian areas around the reservoir attract a variety of waterfowl and songbirds.

 A wide variety of bird species can be found at Mancos, from the vibrant indigo bunting to the majestic bald eagle.
 The park offers great opportunities for bird watching.
 During the day, visitors can expect to see hummingbirds buzzing around as well as the gigantic turkey vulture cruising the shoreline.
 At night, don’t be startled by the common nighthawk popping up from the roads, or the hooting of the great horned owl.

 Many migratory and resident birds are known to spend time in this area, including several species of raptors, pin on jay, black-billed magpie, common raven, and waterfowl and shorebirds, which are attracted to the reservoir.